 Professionally Photographed Images

+Museum Quality offers scan/photographing services of artwork up to 40x60 in size.
 If your art piece is going to be photographed by a professional photographer ask them to include the GretagMcBeth color chart in their images or shoot the chart separately and under an identical light setting.
-We refer local artists to Z-Studios of ventura for reasonable quality scans, we also recommend Art Scans in Los Angeles.
+For the best in quality scans we refer local artists to Art Scans in Los Angeles.
 Feel free to call the gallery to discuss your scanning options.